kelvinlawson/pykaraoke/README.txt

 Once you have created this file, re-scan the directory to read it into the database.

+The file need not strictly be named titles.txt.
+In general, it may be named anything that *ends* with titles.txt, for instance, cdg_titles.txt or MySubDirtitles.txt.
+You may include multiple of these *titles.txt files scattered throughout your song directories;
+each one should reference song filenames relative to itself.
+It may be simplest just to put each *titles.txt in the same directory with the song files it describes, though it is also possible to put it in a parent directory.

 ---------------------------------------------------------------------------

 COMMAND LINE VERSION

 PyKaraoke is actually a GUI frontend which controls three libraries, pycdg for CDG files, pykar for MIDI/KAR files, and pympg for MPEG files.
 If you do not wish to use the GUI you can actually start a player directly from the command-line (or by associating file-types in your operating system).

 You can play MP3+G or OGG+G files using: